 - Records of recent major illnesses, hospitalizations, surgeries, or upcoming planned procedures.

 Working honestly and cooperatively with your insurance agent and medical examiners to represent your health status and history will help the insurers accurately price and underwrite your policy.
+This mutual transparency protects both parties.

 The bottom line